For more information contact:

 If an employee is not a member of an employee group that participates in VEBA MEP, he or she may be eligible for sick leave payment.
 WSU pays an eligible employee or the employee’s estate for unused sick leave at a rate of one day’s current pay for each four full days of the total sick leave accrual if the termination is due to death or retirement (see BPPM 60.41).
 (RCW 41.04, WAC 357-31-150) For collective bargaining unit employees, refer to the applicable bargaining unit agreements regarding payment of unused sick leave.

-- Human Resource Services enters the total number of accrued hours under Terminal Leave Hours–Sick on the Personnel Action Form that initiates separation.
+HRS enters the total number of accrued hours under Terminal Leave Hours–Sick on the personnel action in Workday that initiates separation.

 Sick leave payments made due to death are not subject to OASI deductions.
 Sick leave payments made due to retirement are subject to OASI deductions.